lando/lando/docs/config/php.md

 #### Configuring xdebug

-If you'd like to override Lando's out of the box `xdebug` config the easiest way to do that is by setting `XDEBUG_CONFIG` environment variable as a service level override.
+If you'd like to override Lando's out of the box `xdebug` config the easiest way to do that is by setting the `XDEBUG_CONFIG` environment variable as a service level override.

 ```yaml
 services: